ThinkLoveShare/sources/content/hacking/rce_on_spip_and_root_me.en.md

 ## XSS

 TL;DR(XSS): Inject javascript code in a link (reflected) or in a website stored), in a way that once visited, the script is executed on the victim’s browser context, and thus can take actions on their behalf.
-A common combo can be to generate a link that, once clicked by an admin, will upload a webshell to get code execution, or add a new admin-user on the targetted website with credentials known by the attacker.
+A common combo can be to generate a link that, once clicked by an admin, will upload a webshell to get code execution (see [xss2shell](https://github.com/Prochainezo/xss2shell)), or add a new admin-user on the targetted website with credentials known by the attacker.

 A few xss were trivial to find and exploit.
 Simple or double url-encoded parameters were allowed, thus adding angle brackets was enough to trigger the XSS.
 Some more complex ones were sanitizing angle brackets, and single or double quotes.
 Hopefully, breaking an attribute context is often enough to get a working payload!